khudgins/documentation/agent/proxy/registration.rst

 When you are ready to proceed, click the ``Begin Registration`` button.

-enStratus will contact the agent proxy service.
-It will call on a special operation for handshaking and then the enStratus UI will display the ID that the agent proxy was configured with (or give you an error such as "connection refused").
+Enstratius will contact the agent proxy service.
+It will call on a special operation for handshaking and then the Enstratius UI will display the ID that the agent proxy was configured with (or give you an error such as "connection refused").